Non-autonomous curves on surfaces: Abstract

 \section{Abstract}

 Consider a symplectic surface $\Sigma$ with two properly embedded Hamiltonian isotopic curves $L$ and $L'$.
 Suppose $g \in \Ham (\Sigma)$ is a Hamiltonian diffeomorphism which sends $L$ to $L'$.
 Which dynamical properties of $g$ can be detected by the pair $(L, L')$?
-We discuss two cases where one can deduce that $g$ is `chaotic': non-autonomous or even of positive entropy.
+We present two scenarios where one can deduce that $g$ is `chaotic': non-autonomous or even of positive entropy.